alien-head/gray-matter/README.md

 * Node: a member of a network.
 * Genesis node: the first member of the network.
 Creates the genesis block.
 * Donor node: a node that is used to get the blockchain and the list of nodes in the network.
-* Author node: a node in the network that has permission to mint blocks.
+* Publisher node: a node in the network that has permission to mint blocks.
 * Proof of Authority: the consensus mechanism for Gray.
 Only certain nodes can mint new blocks.

 ### Starting up for the first time